 The Photo-Electric Sensation of the Age (part one of The Ultimate Survivor tell the story of the picture palaces from their beginnings as mere fairground sideshows, to the era of “Picture Palaces” such was that which opened in East Oxford in 1911.
-Watch an extended extract below and read an excerpt from the accompanying booklet The Ultimate Survivor by Ian Meyrick.
+Excerpt from the accompanying booklet The Ultimate Survivor by Ian Meyrick.

 Projected moving pictures were first seen by the British public when two French brothers, Louis and August Lumiere, presented their Cinématographe to an invited audience at the Regent Street Polytechnic in London.
 The date was 20 February 1896 – fifteen years later, almost to the day, the Picture Palace in Jeune Street would open its doors.